 Option 3 – Update your Intel CPU drivers via Device Manager

 One of the most commonly used methods to update your driver is downloading and installing it via Device Manager.
 However, you should note that sometimes Windows may fail to detect the latest (and even necessary) driver for your device.
-In this case, you’ll have to search for the correct driver online or simply turn to Option 1.
+In this case, you’ll have to search for the correct driver online or simply go to Option 1.

-1) Press the Windows Logo Key and R at the same time to invoke the Run dialog box.
+1) Press the Windows logo Key and R at the same time to invoke the Run dialog box.
 Then type devmgmt.msc and click OK.